Growing with the Pros: How a pro sports hub scores industrial investment

 While sportswriters called Derek Carr’s last second pass a “miracle,” in fact the game-winning play in the 2020 matchup reflected precision teamwork and great preparation at the Raiders’ massive new state-of-the-art headquarters and performance center opened in last year in Henderson, Nevada.

-An emerging pro sports hub, Henderson is also the new home of the American Hockey League’s Silver Knights, which opened the Lifeguard Arena in November in conjunction with the city of Henderson to provide a combined practice facility/community center; the Knights will play their games in the Henderson Event Center, opening in 2022.
+An emerging pro sports hub, Henderson is also the new home of the American Hockey League’s Silver Knights, which opened the Lifeguard Arena in November in conjunction with the city of Henderson to provide a combined practice facility/community center; the Knights will play their games in the Dollar Loan Center, opening in 2022.

 The winning edge for global industry.